2000 Auckland Warriors season: Other Teams

 The Warriors had feeder agreements with the Newtown Jets in the NSWRL Premier League and Brisbane Souths in the Queensland Cup.
-Players not selected for the first grade side would be sent to one of these clubs for the weekend.
-This arrangement also worked the other way when the Warriors signed Jason Bell from the Jets midway through the season and the Brisbane Souths captain, David Mulhall, made his debut in Round 20.
-Occasionally players were also released to Bartercard Cup teams.
+Players not selected for the first-grade side would be sent to one of these clubs for the weekend.
+This arrangement also worked the other way when the Warriors signed Jason Bell from the Jets midway through the season, and the Brisbane Souths captain, David Mulhall, debuted in Round 20.
+Occasionally, players were also released to Bartercard Cup teams.

 Awards

 Robert Mears won the club's Player of the Year award.